mckennapsean/dissertation/content/01-intro.md

 process itself [@Tory2004; @Sedlmair2012b; @Lloyd2011; @Shneiderman2006;
 @Wassink2009; @Chee2011].
 We discuss these different theoretical design models across communities, including models for visualization that focus separately on either the design process or decisions.
-Next, we investigate various pedagogical approaches for teaching the visualization design process [@cairo2012;
+Lastly, we investigate various pedagogical approaches for teaching the visualization design process [@cairo2012; @Munzner2014; @Shneiderman2004; @Ware2010; @Sedlmair2012b;
-@Munzner2014; @Shneiderman2004; @Ware2010; @Sedlmair2012b; @Munzner2009].
+@Munzner2009].
-Lastly, we explore the connection between visualization design and development through an exploration on agile software engineering approaches.

 A core contribution of this dissertation is the design activity framework; we